apmoore1/bl-19-books/language_identification/README.md

 # Language Identification

 We explain here how we identify the language of a British Library book based on the [FastText language identification models](https://fasttext.cc/docs/en/language-identification.html).
-THer language is identified through the [./language_id.py script](./language_id.py) which is explained best below: (below is a better formatted version of the help from the script generated through `python language_id.py --help`):
+The language is identified through the [./language_id.py script](./language_id.py) which is explained best below: (below is a better formatted version of the help from the script generated through `python language_id.py --help`):

 ``` bash
 Usage: language_id.py [OPTIONS] MODEL_PATH FILE_TO_PROCESS OUTPUT_FILE